Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 They are going to forever look at minorities, particularly blacks, as incompetent and incapable and disadvantaged.

-They're gonna look at them through the prism of guilt.
+They're going to look at them through the prism of guilt.

-They're gonna look at the this why the I mean th the orgasms that the drive-by media having over the election or the nomination here of Obama are not surprising at all.
+They're going to look at this why, I mean, the orgasms that the drive-by media having over the election or the nomination here of Obama are not surprising at all.

-They may be a little sickening because it's it makes you realize we're we haven't made any progress at all where liberals are concerned and where the media is concerned.
+They may be a little sickening because it makes you realize we haven't made any progress at all where liberals are concerned and where the media is concerned.

-If liberals are not willing to progress, then liberalism is gonna stay what it is.
+If liberals are not willing to progress, then liberalism is going to stay what it is.

-Socialism is gonna stay what it is, which it does.
+Socialism is going to stay what it is, which it does.

 You can tell by Obama's speeches.

-He's simply recycling things that Mario Cuomo said in his acceptor keynote speech, a Democrat Convention in 1984.
+He's simply recycling things that Mario Cuomo said in his acceptor keynote speech at Democrat Convention in 1984.

 There's nothing new in liberalism.

-There is nothing new, which is another thing that frustrates a lot of you because you say, well, there's nothing new.
+There is nothing new, which is another thing that frustrates a lot of you because if there's nothing new, why don't the American people en masse figure it out?

 Good question.